lionelgarnier/validate-api-request/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For more information, please contact the API team at [apiteam@swagger.io](mailto:apiteam@swagger.io).